csun/pixel_pusher/README.md

 ### visualize
 `./visualize PALETTE_PATH PUSHES_PATH`

 Arguments are the same as `check`.
-Let's you watch all the moves happen in real time.
+Lets you watch all the moves happen in real time.